Fair Housing Testing

 Practical Solution

-Anyone interested in becoming a tester or contracting with The Metropolitan St. Louis Equal Housing and Opportunity Council (EHOC), please use the following contact information:
+Anyone interested in becoming a tester or contracting with The Metropolitan St. Louis Equal Housing and Opportunity Council (EHOC) can use the following contact information:

 1027 South Vandeventer Avenue, 6th Floor